Updated April 6, 2021

-When you feel ready to (safely) visit Napa Valley, you will be welcomed with open arms (figuratively, of course), though the experience will look differently.
+When you do visit, you will be welcomed with open arms (figuratively, of course), though the experience will look differently.
 To help you navigate the new Napa experience, here are a few key guidelines and things to expect.
 For further updates on which businesses are open, please visit our pandemic news page.

 It goes without saying, but if you expect businesses to follow the necessary health and safety protocols, you are required to exercise the same precaution.
 If you’re showing any signs of coronavirus whatsoever, you will be turned away.
 Some restaurants and wineries may even perform temperature checks (on employees and, in some cases, on guests) to further foster a safe environment.